YB11102004/reve-soil-AI/README.md

 ## 🏗 Model Architecture
 The model is based on a **Transformer Encoder**, which processes spectral features and predicts the soil pH level.
 The key components include:
-- **Embedding Layer**: Converts input features into high-dimensional space.
+- **Embedding Layer**: Converts input features into a high-dimensional space.
 - **Transformer Encoder**: Captures feature relationships.
 - **Regression Head**: Outputs the final pH prediction.